“That mouth’s gonna get you killed someday.”

 “Careful, kid.
 You’ll have to get that thing amputated if you don’t take better care of it.
 Life as an amputee sucks like a crack whore, I hear.”

 “Here’s how this is gonna go.”

 Cash Money takes out a tape recorder, then tells Em to confess everything that happened into it.
 Starting with how he brought Sami to Giacona Manse.
 Ending before he walked into the Barely Legal.
 Leaving Cash Money out.

 He waits until Em is done, then says, “This’ll be a little insurance on my part,” as he tucks it back away.
 “That tape she has fucks me.
 You’re fucked too.
 Your girlfriend’s fucked too.
 By the mob and the cops.
 In fact, I think I’ll take a leaf out of your book and send this somewhere that you’re fucked even if I don’t ever bend the two of you over my desk.”

 “Pretty face like yours could make a lot of friends up at the Farm.
 You know they make punks in prisons wear makeup?
 Sometimes wigs and dresses, too.
 They’re real popular.”

 “Not as busy as your girlfriend, though.
 That tape fucks me, that little film shoot we did will be just the warm-up act.”

-Once that business is out of the way.
-Cash Money smirks that, “You said you wanted to work for me.
-Okay,” reaches into a desk cabinet, and tosses him a bag of weed.
+Once that business is out of the way, Cash Money smirks and says, “You said you wanted to work for me.
+Okay.”
+He reaches into a desk cabinet and tosses Em a bag of weed.